watir/watirbook/installation/windows.md

 If you get the same thing as I did, you do not have Ruby installed.

-Download the latest Ruby 1.9. from *[rubyinstaller.org/downloads](http://rubyinstaller.org/downloads)*.
-At the moment it is *Ruby 1.9.3-p0*.
+Download the latest Ruby 2.0 from *[rubyinstaller.org/downloads](http://rubyinstaller.org/downloads)*.
+At the moment it is *﻿Ruby 2.0.0-p353*.
 Execute the file.

 ![Ruby Installation](https://raw.github.com/watir/watirbook/master/images/installation/windows/ruby.png)

-You can leave all settings at default values, except at the *Installation Destination and Optional Tasks* screen check both *Add Ruby executables to your PATH* and *Associate .rb and .rbw files with this Ruby installation* checkboxes.
+You can leave all settings at default values, except at the *Installation Destination and Optional Tasks* screen check *Add Ruby executables to your PATH* checkbox.
 Installation should take you just a few seconds.

 Let's check if Ruby is installed.
 You will have to open another command prompt, because the one you have opened does not see Ruby.

     >ruby -v
-    ruby 1.9.3p0 (2011-10-30) [i386-mingw32]
+    ﻿ruby 2.0.0p353 (2013-11-22) [i386-mingw32]

 Congratulations!
-You now have the latest and greatest Ruby, 1.9.3!
+You now have the latest and greatest Ruby!